jule64/BinanceTrader/README.md

 Note also that this code is constantly changing and can be buggy!
 So if you are considering using this app for your own trading make sure you first understand the code and the risks before attempting any trading with it.

-Note a read-only version of the app is available for those wishing to try that first.
-Simply checkout the read-only-app branch and execute step one.

 ## App Timeline & Features